 - Select an access file which you want

 But in recent releases, you can access downloaded files without using Files option.
 Yes, to access downloaded files you need not have Files app.

 - Here you will find two sections Phone and Memory Card (if you have attached memory card to your Phone)

 - You will find all your downloaded files under Download category

 In case, you have not found downloaded file on Download Folder, then it might be deleted from your Phone.
 To recover files deleted from Windows Phone, you need an efficient recovery tool.
 There are many software’s available for Windows Phone Recovery.
-Select the appropriate one and get your downloaded files back that is deleted from your Phone under any circumstances.

 Senior Editor, Content Analyst and a fan of exceptional customer service.
 John develops and publishes instructional and informational content regarding partition management, Windows hot-fixes, data management and computer troubleshooting.